Conflict in Hong Kong has been happening since 2019, and the one in Burma/Myanmar since February 2021.

 Hachi is on the way of learning modern history in Asia, and not fully prepared to focus on these issues, but she felt it became harder to keep silence rather than following what was going on.

 Therefore, she would like to write down her thoughts from a foggy viewpoint.

-Hachi heard that China and Russia were talking about the viewpoint of Japan toward human rights during the war as well as the issue of the atomic bomb between Japan and the US.
+Hachi heard that China and Russia were talking about the Japan’s viewpoint toward human rights during the war as well as history of the atomic bomb between Japan and the U.S..

 Why does she think so?

 (Even though Hachi does not think money resolve women’s sorrow and hurt during the war, Japan-South Korea Comfort Women Agreement cannot be destroyed if money was transferred once: the declaration happened in reality level.

 However, Hachi can imagine that deep sorrow or hurt like PTSD doesn’t have a sense of time.

 Those could be coming back here and now even if those happened many years ago.

 Therefore, these issues might have to be unfolded at a different suitable level and a different suitable place.)